aronasorman/vmagent/README.md

 ```

 You can also add options such as `memory` and `cpus` to configure the memory and number of cpus used in the virtual machines.

+After this command you will have a Vagrant box added to your Vagrant and a Vagrantfile in the current directory.
+You can change the configurations in Vagrantfile and simply do `vagrant up` to run the virtual machines.

+After you do `vagrant up`, the virtual machines will start running, and buildkite agents on these machines will be started as well.